 But today, Bangkok is threatened again.
 Well, threatened maybe is not the right word, because the flooding already started.
 The Chao Praya river is bursting its waters right into the city.

 Of course, the rains of the last few weeks were devastating and it doesn’t sound reasonable to just blame the government—two years is just not enough to fix everything.

 Nevertheless, there are some critical notes from the Thai, a people normally not complaining so easily.
 Some wonder if the government really did enough in the past two years.
 Did they give their utmost best?
 Well, I can’t judge, I don’t know enough of Thai politics to be saying “something informed” on the subject.

 I just look at the facts and… it doesn’t look good!
-An endless list of area’s, places, and villages (in the central plains, but also south of Bangkok) are already suffering and it seems that Bangkok is next on the list.
+An endless list of area’s, places, and villages (in the central plains, but also South of Bangkok) are already suffering and it seems that Bangkok is next on the list.

-It’s already hard, almost impossible to enter China Town with dry feet, the piers around the Wat Pho temple area and the Grand Palace are flooded with water flowing rapidly in the streets around, and the tourists are having a hard time maneuvering.
+It’s already hard, almost impossible to enter China Town with dry feet, the piers around the Wat Pho temple area and the Grand Palace are flooded with water flowing rapidly on the streets around, and the tourists are having a hard time maneuvering.
 And—it keeps raining!